nadinejamila/web-dev-learning/Book Notes - Tango with Django.md

 Apply the changes `$ python manage.py migrate`.
 This will create the necessary infrastructure within the database for your new model(s).

 Create/Edit your population script for your new models, if any.

+In which case you have to delete your database, run the `migrate` command, then `createsuperuser` command, followed by the `sqlmigrate` commands for each app, then you can populate the database.